We’re pleased to announce that Pain Physicians of Wisconsin is now Pro Spine Pain.

 To diagnose neck arthritis, your Wisconsin pain management doctor will conduct a comprehensive examination, evaluating your reflexes, muscle strength, and the range of motion in your neck.
 Depending on the findings, further diagnostic tests such as X-rays, MRI, CT scans, or myelography may be recommended.
 Additionally, nerve function tests may be ordered to assess the efficiency of nerve signals to muscles.

 Arthritis in neck treatment will involve removing pressure on nerves, alleviating pain, preventing permanent nerve damage, and aiming to enable you to resume your regular activities.
+Many people find relief from neck arthritis through non-invasive methods.

-• Surgery for spondylosis, such as spinal fusion with a bone graft, is typically reserved for cases of severe pain unresponsive to conservative treatments or when the spinal cord or nerve compression occurs
+Surgery for spondylosis, such as spinal fusion with a bone graft, is typically reserved for cases of severe pain unresponsive to conservative treatments or when the spinal cord or nerve compression occurs.

 Like spinal fusion, more radical cervical spondylosis treatment might also include cervical stenosis surgery or cervical myelopathy surgery, depending on the presentation of your symptoms.